 Yoga and Eco-Wellness Tours

 There's no lack of quiet, soul-stirring places in this beautiful nation situated between the Atlantic and Pacific Oceans, making Costa Rica a major destination for wellness tours.
-Lux World Travel, a tour agent based in Rochester, NY, offers customizable wellness retreats for women and men that mix yoga classes and meditation with eco-minded discovery outings.
+Lux World Travel, a tour agent based in Rochester, N.Y., offers customizable wellness retreats for women and men that mix yoga classes and meditation with eco-minded discovery outings.

 Seven-night packages include lodging in private bungalows, daily yoga and meditation classes, eco tours, surfing classes and options for adding things like jungle tours and horseback riding to the itinerary.
 For additional fees, you can enhance the wellness aspect of your trip with many different therapies that may include energy-balancing with Tibetan singing bowls, volcanic clay detoxification therapy or consultations with a nutritionist about how to make positive diet changes and incorporate herbal remedies into your personal health plan.

-Ranch 4.0 Program at Four Seasons Hotel
+Three-Day Weight Loss Package at Four Seasons Hotel

 The Spa at the Grove Park Inn